 Count on a new Apple A11 processor that is smaller, more powerful and able to deliver better battery life.
 That’s the trend in processors and we don’t expect it to change anytime soon.
 The iPhone 8 is expected to come with 3GB of RAM like the iPhone 7 Plus.
 Expect faster NAND storage in the iPhone 8, and there is a chance we will see more storage.

 All signs point to Apple finally bringing wireless charging to the iPhone 8.
 Apple was experimenting with long-range wireless charging, but it looks like users may only see induction charging on a new iPhone in 2017.
 This is a fairly standard feature on Android phones like the Galaxy S7 and the LG G6.

-We may see the iPhone 8 use a new Touch ID interface that is under the screen that may also use facial recognition according to a Ming-Chi Kou report from January 2017.
+We may see the iPhone 8 use a new Touch ID interface that is under the screen, though some reports suggest this will not make the final design, that may also use facial recognition according to a Ming-Chi Kou report from January 2017.
 There are also reports that Apple could use iris scanning to add to device security.

 The iPhone 7 includes a Taptic engine that uses vibrations to enhance the user experience and Nikkei reports that Apple is working on an upgrade that is able to, “complex tactile vibrations on the display.”
 Count on 3D Touch to remain as an iPhone 8 feature, but Apple may need to change how they implement this technology.

 Fast Company reports that the iPhone 8 will come with a larger battery, but we could see new features use more power.
 MacRumors shares a Ming-Chi Kou report that Apple will use a new battery design that could help boost battery capacity.
 This report also outlines the lower power consumption of OLED, which could help deliver longer iPhone 8 battery life.